stfc/PSyclone/doc/developer_guide/developers.rst

 Schedule
 ========

-The Schedule node represents a sequence of statments.
+The Schedule node represents a sequence of statements.
 It is a important node in PSyclone because two of its specialisations: InvokeSchedule and KernelSchedule (described below), are used as the root nodes of PSy-layer invokes and kernel subroutines.
 This makes them the starting points for any